 It was cool the morning we visited and there were barely any other visitors.
 Iris and I had fun following Percy, trying to keep him on the trail and out of the enclosures and waterways.

 Percy loves to adventure outdoors and has boundless energy.

-Toward the end of our walk Percy was getting tired and hungry so Adalia gave him a snack.
-In true toddler fashion he insisted on holding the bag of potato sticks (think veggie straws) himself.
+Toward the end of our walk, Percy was getting tired and hungry so Iris gave him a snack.
+In true toddler fashion, he insisted on holding the bag of potato sticks (think veggie straws) himself.